MAST Tutorial

 9. Science!

-In out tutorial mission, we want our players to be able to find the right asteroid.
+In our tutorial mission, we want our players to be able to find the right asteroid.
 To do that, the asteroid will have special scan text, so the science officer will need to scan all asteroids until the treasure is found.
 First, we need to tell MAST that science should be enabled for objects that meet certain criteria.
 In our case, the criteria is an object with the "treasure" role:

 //enable/science if has_role(SCIENCE_SELECTED_ID, "treasure")